 Make sure the online shopping website uses HTTPS and not HTTP.
 A website is secure if it has a lock symbol next to the web address in your web browser.
 HTTPS ensures no third parties can snoop on the connection between your browser and the site.

 Any website that collects personal information, such as credit card details, addresses, and passwords, should have an HTTPS certificate.
 That said, even most scams sites now have HTTPS, so only using secured sites is no guarantee consumers will avoid online shopping scams.

 2. Check the website’s ownership and registration information

-The age of the site is also a trust factor and is also information you can glean from a WhoIs site lookup.
+The age of the site is also a trust factor that you can glean from an ICANN site lookup.
 Newly-created websites may be legitimate, but most scam websites are created and operated for only a few weeks before getting shut down.
 You’ll even find some scam sites advertising “store closing” sales with large discount offers (50-70% off), even though the website was registered just a few weeks or a few months prior.